csap9871/Climate-Project-Southamerica/README.md

 Brink, Kenneth H., and Allan R. Robinson.
 The Global Coastal Ocean-Regional Studies and Syntheses.
 Vol. 11.
 Harvard University Press, 2005.

+Waliser, Duane E., and Catherine Gautier.
+"A satellite-derived climatology of the ITCZ."
+Journal of Climate 6.11 (1993): 2162-2174.